f-mantovani/bug-hunting-express/README.md

 "All good in here"
 ```

-Hint: Check your terminal later
+Hint: Check your terminal, the error was artificially created, check the `server.js`

 <details>
   <summary> Spoiler: Solution </summary>